 - Mississippi is the state with the highest amount of absent fathers.
 Almost 40% of households is a fatherless homes.

 - The average and modern father is 8 hours together with his child.
 This is 6 hours less than the mom.

 The above stats on fatherless homes or statistics on absent fathers is a bit shocking to us.
-It’s really a bigger problem than first thought.
+It’s really a bigger problem than I first thought.
 There is no doubt that absentee fathers affect directly and indirectly.
 Directly the families and friends.
-Indirectly the society that has to pay for all the damages the fatherless child is generating.
+Indirectly society has to pay for all the damages the fatherless child is generating.